mongodb/docs-realm/examples/android/README.md

 Find the relevant test case file for the section or category you wish to write an example for.

-Add a test method to it, which can be named anything starting with `test...`.
+Add a test method to it with the `@Test` annotation above the method.
 For example, if the example shows how to open a realm, call the test function `testOpenRealm`.

 Next, add the example code.
 If the example doesn't fit in the test function body itself, you may want to put the code outside of the test case class entirely.
-For instance, an example may declare a class or something that can't be declared in a function body.
-Realm objects cannot be declared as subtypes of other objects.
-So, feel free to write your example in another part of the file or even in the `model` directory of the example application code itself.

 If your example uses synchronized realms or network calls like authentication, functions, etc., you'll need to run the example on the UI thread of `RealmTest`'s encapsulated sample activity.
 Use